-Irrigation Tips for Conservation
+Irrigation Tips for Conservation and Savings

-Did you know?
-An estimated 30 percent of the water JEA provides our customers is used outdoors, primarily for irrigation.
-An estimated 35 to 50 percent of that water is wasted because of evaporation, runoff and more.
-Knowing and following your watering days, as well as following the tips below can help conserve precious resources and help you lower your water bill.
+Did you know an estimated 30% of the water JEA provides our customers is used outdoors, primarily for irrigation?
+Up to 50% of that water is wasted because of evaporation, runoff and more.
+Making some of the simple changes below and following

-Know Your Watering Days*
+Follow Your Watering Days

 Daylight Saving Time: Second Sunday in March until first Sunday in November